kodemore/gata/docs/3_field_types.md

 ### `gata.typing.Duration`
 Validates whether the value is a valid ISO-8601 duration expression.
-While deserialisation value will be cast to `datetime.duration`, while serialisation value will be converted back to valid ISO-8601 duration expression.
+While deserialisation value will be cast to `datetime.timedelta`, while serialisation value will be converted back to valid ISO-8601 duration expression.

 ### `gata.typing.URI`